dlee888/FJML/README.md

 ### Installation

-Simply run `make` to install the library.
-To build the library with debug info, use `make debug` instead.
+Simply run `sudo make` to install the library.
+To build the library with debug info, use `sudo make debug=true` instead.

 To compile programs with FJML, just add the flag `-lFJML` to the end of each compile command.